Marco-Both/M396F-Replika/README.md

 # Licence

-The project is free for non-commercial reproduktion
+The project is free for non-commercial reproduktion.
+Do not sell it on ebay or other platforms for profit.
+Do not make a closed source.
+Share your experiences and ideas with the community.